Fabaceae (pea family) Robinia

 The wood was used in the United States where hardness and durability were wanted; for example, in the United States Native Americans used it for bows.
 Introduced into France in 1601 by botanist Jean Robin, the tree became well known in Europe.
 In France it is used as an ornamental, has been extensively planted for firewood, and the flower clusters are dipped in batter and deep fried.
 It is naturalized over much of Italy under the name Acacia (pronounced a-HAH-shah in Tuscany) and the flowers are eaten by children for the nectar.
 Native Americans ate the flowers and cooked the pods and seeds.

 Look for a large one on Memorial Way near the honey locust and carob trees.
 Another, on Mayfield Avenue at Pearce Mitchell Place, seems to have produced seedlings across the road, which are armed and flowering at 5 feet tall.
+More than a dozen full sized trees have sprung up around the moist drainage area at the Frenchman’s Road entrance to the Dish.
 An attractive specimen is at 1281 Stanford Avenue in Palo Alto; others are nearby.
-Variety ‘Frisia’ has cheerful yellow leaves through the summer, emerging slightly orange in spring.
+Variety ‘Frisia’ has reddish orange new twig growth in spring with cheerful yellow leaves through the summer.
 Two tall specimens at the north end of Clark Center on campus are all that remain of the forest of two dozen that was planted in the inner courtyard and outside.

 Pink hybrids